UGS-GIO/gravityApp/.github/ISSUE_TEMPLATE/create-database-design-schema-document.md

 ---

-<> and Martha need to set up database together.
+Product Manager () and Martha need to set up database together.
 Things to include in document:
 - [ ] Database design
 - [ ] Database name